“Creative Backgrounds” August 11th/ 10am – 2pm

 SUPPLY LIST

-• Painting Surface You could work on either paper or canvas:
+• Painting Surface We’ll be doing more than one piece, and you could work on paper or canvas, or both:

 • Paper Bristol (smooth) is a fabulous paper!
-Orr any paper 100 lb. or more.
-I like working on 14” x 17,” but you could work smaller.
+Or any paper 100 lb. or more.
+The guild has some paper to share with you if you want to work large.Please bring the following:

-• Canvas Several stretched canvas, or you could even bring in a painting you don’t like and paint on top of it.
-You’ll have time to make more than one.
+• Canvas Stretched canvas – you could even bring in painting rejects and work on top of them.

 • Cutting board (or heavy cardboard to act as a cutting board).